Table of Contents

 - Sales: Drive sales conversions.

-These are mostly the same as the options for Facebook, as both types of ads can be created through Meta Ads Manager.
+These are mostly the same as the options for Facebook, since both types of ads are created through Meta Ads Manager.

 - Photo: A single image (not necessarily a photo) to promote your products, services, or brand.

-- Stories: Mobile-only full-screen vertical photos or videos that appear between Stories.
+- Stories: A full-screen, vertical video that appears between Stories.

 - Carousel: Up to 10 images or videos, each with its own headline, description, or link.

-- Reels: Fullsceen vertical photos or videos that appear between Reels and in feed.
+- Reels: A full-screen, vertical video that appears between Reels and within the feed.

-- Instagram Shop: Carousel or collection ads featuring square images and checkout through your website or within an Instagram Shop.
+- Instagram Shop: Carousel or collection-style ads featuring square images, where users can check out either on your website or directly within an Instagram Shop.

 Read more in our guide to Instagram Advertising.